Avoid pairing navy chinos with the navy blazer in the beginner guide unless the shades and textures are intentionally distinct.

 Navy-on-navy can look like a failed suit rather than deliberate separates.

-Decide once, ahead of time: six modest purchases, a settled rotation, and a few quiet rules — so Sunday morning asks nothing of you but worship.
+Decide once, ahead of time: 6 buying steps, 18 priced pieces, a settled 26-week rotation, and a few quiet rules, so Sunday morning asks nothing of you but worship.

-Six steps from an empty closet to twenty-six Sundays — about $450 in all.
+6 steps from an empty closet to 26 Sundays: 18 priced pieces totaling $456.
 Begin where you are; there is no hurry.

 One complete outfit, worn well.
 This alone will serve you faithfully while the rest waits.